josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 The TOC appears in the right panel when the viewport is wide.
 When narrow, the TOC appears in a collapsible region near the top of the page.

-You don't need to create your own TOC by hand because the TOC generator creates one automatically from the page's  `<h2>` and `<h3>` headers.
+You do not need to create your own TOC by hand because the TOC generator creates one automatically from the  `<h2>` and `<h3>` headers on the page.

 To exclude a heading from the TOC, create the heading as an `<h2>` or `<h3>` element with a class called 'no-toc'.